SystemsApproach/private5g/software/start.rst

-Of particular note, this example cluster runs on a server at IP address ``10.76.28.113`` and we have instructed Kubernetes to allow service ports ranging from ``2000`` to ``36767``.
+Of particular note, this example cluster runs on a server at IP address ``10.76.28.113`` and we have instructed Kubernetes to allow service for ports ranging from ``2000`` to ``36767``.
 We will see both of these settings come into play as we move to more complex blueprints.

 Configure the Network
 ~~~~~~~~~~~~~~~~~~~~~